 Quite the opposite: Write Magic is grounded in 60 years of quality learning science and tens of thousands of years of storytelling and writing.

 In fact, Write Magic is based on age-old story rules used by everyone from Hollywood scriptwriters and Shakespeare to cave-people.
 Why?
 Because good authors know these rules unlock the purpose and themes of the stories they want to tell.
 And they are also the rules that are proven to authentically engage audiences .

 it’s also the story method the learning scientists tell us is relatively easy and engaging to write and comprehend.
 So why is this method so rarely taught in schools?

 "Why has nobody ever taught us this before?"

-Learn the surprisingly simple key to effective narrative writing and comprehension - in 10 minutes.
+Start learning how to teach effective narrative writing and comprehension - in 10 minutes.

-And discover how young and struggling writers easily created compelling, unique and structured story plans.
+And discover how young and struggling writers easily created compelling, unique and structured stories.

 Write Magic Test Study Results